List of metric units

 Metric units are units based on the metre, gram or second and decimal (power of ten) multiples or sub-multiples of these.
+According to Schadow and McDonald, metric units, in general, are those units "defined 'in the spirit' of the metric system, that emerged in late 18th century France and was rapidly adopted by scientists and engineers.
+Metric units are in general based on reproducible natural phenomena and are usually not part of a system of comparable units with different magnitudes, especially not if the ratios of these units are not powers of 10.
+Instead, metric units use multiplier prefixes that magnifies or diminishes the value of the unit by powers of ten."

 The most widely used examples are the units of the International System of Units (SI).
 By extension they include units of electromagnetism from the CGS and SI units systems, and other units for which use of SI prefixes has become the norm.
 Other unit systems using metric units include: